jpnwagwu/jpnwagwu/README.md

 ### Hi there 👋

 My Name is Johnpaul Nwagwu.
-I am a Data Scientist and Machine Learning Engineer.
-I have a huge passion for building machine learning and data driven products to enable us solve challenging problems and make better decisions.
-I have a huge interest in Data Analytics and building machine learning models(NLP, digital image processing, machine learning, deep learning, Classification and Regression).
+I am a Data Analyst.
+I have a huge passio for using data solve challenging problems and make better decisions.

 **Languages**: Python, SQL, R, Javascript.